-Known for its beauty and durability, granite is mined from pure stone, sawed into slabs and polished for installation.
+Known for its beauty and durability, granite is mined from pure stone, sawed into slabs, and polished for installation.
 Granite shows slight variations in color and veining, which adds to the one-of-a-kind beauty of this stone.
-Overall granite is easy to take care of, but it is best to avoid harsh cleaning products.
-A little soap and water will do the trick!
+Overall, granite is easy to take care of, but it is best to avoid harsh cleaning products.
+Instead, a little soap and water will do the trick!
 And, because some granites are more porous than others, they may require periodic sealing to prevent future staining.

-Quartz is similar in appearance and performance when compared to granite, yet it is quite different in its makeup.
+Quartz is similar in appearance and performance compared to granite, yet it is quite different in its makeup.
 Quartz countertops are manufactured from crushed quartz mixed with pigments (for color) and a resin binder which helps with stain resistance.
-Because quartz is man-made, the availably of colors is greater and the coloring is more consistent throughout the surface.
+Because quartz is man-made, the availably of colors is more significant, and the coloring is more consistent throughout the surface.
 Like all countertops, acidic or abrasive cleaners should be avoided when cleaning.
-Mild soap and water are recommended.
+Instead, mild soap and water are recommended.

-Commonly used in farmhouse style homes, butcher block is a timeless countertop option.
-Consisting of individual strips of wood fused together into a sleek slab, butcher block countertops are available in a wide range of colors and finishes from subtle, grained maple to deep, rich walnut.
-However, because it is wood, butcher block is sensitive to moisture and will need to be sealed often to prevent damage.
-In retrospect, butcher block countertops are easy to clean and things like knife scratches and burn marks can be sanded out to keep the countertop looking new for many years.
+Commonly used in farmhouse-style homes, butcher block is a timeless countertop option.
+Consisting of individual strips of wood fused into a sleek slab, butcher block countertops are available in a wide range of colors and finishes, from subtle, grained maple to deep, rich walnut.
+However, because it is wood, butcher block is sensitive to moisture and must be sealed often to prevent damage.
+In retrospect, butcher block countertops are easy to clean, and things like knife scratches and burn marks can be sanded out to keep the countertop looking new for many years.

 Modern laminate countertops can give the look of more expensive materials, such as granite and quartz, at an affordable price.
 Available in hundreds of colors, technology has given modern laminates a depth of realism.
-This durable, nonporous material is stain resistant and easy to clean.
+In addition, this durable, nonporous material is stain-resistant and easy to clean.